© DAVID CARR-SMITH 2009 : all images and text are copyrighted - please accredit text quotes - image repro must be negotiated via [email protected]

 Expressing and advertising an extraordinary degree of identification of person with penis and a bizarre degree of ignorance of the body that is its target, this savage image of selfhood is nevertheless endorsed by six boys and aimed at one girl (... one shudders !).

 Perhaps the most basic level of 'political' graffiti.
 Around this time, phallic images (of various degrees of abstraction - a simplification driven by a desire to 1: achieve an iconic stereotype; 2: the satisfaction of drawing a perfectly fluent line; 3: a sufficiently rapid finish to avoid embarrassment or arrest) were a frequent graffiti subject.
-Unlike this unusually anatomically elaborated and sensation driven drawing with its direct report of sexual urgency, the most common type of phallus image was no more than a practiced automatic sign, presumably a mere reassurance of renewable potency [examples].
+Unlike this unusually anatomically elaborated and sensation driven drawing with its direct report of sexual urgency, the most common type of phallus image was no more than a practiced automatic sign, presumably a mere reassurance of renewable potency [see examples].

 .